Tablao

 Advertisement of the tablao Café de Chinitas, Madrid.

-A tablao (colloquial term for the Spanish "tablado", floorboard) is a place where flamenco shows are performed and also tablao is the term used for the platform floor in which a flamenco dancer dances.
+A tablao (colloquial term for the Spanish "tablado", floorboard) is a place where flamenco shows are performed and also tablao is the term used for the platform floor on which a flamenco dancer dances.
 Tablao venues were developed during the 1960s throughout Spain replacing the cafés cantantes (cabarets).

 About

 Tablao are mostly found in Andalusia, often along the coast or in larger cities.
 In Granada, the Sacromonte caves or "gypsy flamenco caves" (zambras) are located along Cuesta de Chapiz.

 Tablaos tend to be decorated in a typically Spanish way with embroidered silk shawls, photographs of famous people, bullfighting clothes and capes.
 At a tablao they often serve drinks, they may offer samples of tapas, or dining on a full Spanish meal.
 The pricing structure of a tablao can be confusing and expensive, this varies by location and can be depending on if there is an entrance fee.